ivochula/Data_Science_Portfolio/README.md

 I came across with Data Science trough a friend which was studying a one year course in Dublin during the same time i was studying industrial automation.
 After i've finished my degree i've curious about knowing this Data Science stuff that everyone was talking about and i started slowly to reading and studying the basics od Big Data and Data Science.
 And what started as an hobbie soon became a daily habbit trying to learn a little bit everyday.

-Learning 1% more per day it will be 30% a month and 365% a year.
+Learning 1% per day it will be 30% a month and 365% a year.

 **Background in:** Python, Machine Learning, Space Operations and Mathematical Optimisation.